miladkhanlou/LDL-Data-Extraction-Migration/README.md

 * If only text values are required (and not attributes), the "att_needed" column should be left blank or set to "no."

 ## 2) Post-Processing Script:
-The LDL Post-Processing script is designed for the final phase of metadata preparation, where RDF files are processed to update and refine CSV files for content migration.
-It ensures that metadata is correctly structured for ingestion into the new LDL platform using Islandora Workbench.
+The Post-Processing Script plays a crucial role in the final phase of metadata preparation for content migration.
+It processes RDF files and updates CSV files to ensure metadata is properly structured and formatted for ingestion into the Louisiana Digital Library (LDL) platform using Islandora Workbench.
+This script automates the task of refining metadata by adding necessary fields, validating file existence, and ensuring consistency across datasets.

 ### Features:
-* Processes metadata from RDF files and extracts key information, such as collection relationships, resource types, and access terms.
+* RDF Metadata Processing: Parses RDF files to extract and update critical metadata fields such as collection relationships, resource types, and access terms.
-* Updates the CSV with additional fields such as parent_id, field_weight, field_access_terms, and file_paths.
+* Metadata Enrichment: Adds fields like parent_id, field_weight, field_access_terms, and file paths to enhance the CSV file and ensure it meets the ingestion requirements for contet relationships for the new LDL platform.
-* Removes unnecessary fields from the metadata and ensures that all required fields are properly formatted for ingestion.
+* Data Cleaning: Removes unnecessary or redundant fields and ensures all required fields are properly structured for ingestion.

 ### Key Functionalities:
 1. File Check and Metadata Updates:
   * The script verifies if all expected files exist in the dataset and updates the file column accordingly.